-Icon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
+Icon Item Description

+1 Ventilation and cooling fan Allows the computer to stay cool.
 Do not cover or obstruct the openings.

-2 • Simulates removing and reinstalling the battery.
-Insert a paperclip into the hole and press for four seconds.
-3 Speakers Deliver stereo audio output.
+2 Speakers Deliver stereo audio output.

 USING THE KEYBOARD

 The keyboard has full-sized keys, a numeric keypad, separate cursor, lock, Windows keys and hotkeys.